Service Finder

 - the new ownership structure has been entered in the land register.

-The agreement on the transfer of ownership must be declared before a notary public.
+The agreement on the transfer of ownership must be declared before a notary.
 It can also be declared in a court settlement or in a legally confirmed insolvency plan.

-Registration in the land register is also required for other forms of transfer of ownership (e.g. inheritance of a property).
+Entry in the land register is also required for other forms of transfer of ownership (e.g. as a correction to the land register when a property is inherited).

-Encumbrances and restrictions on the property, such as easements, priority notice of conveyance, mortgages, land charges or mortgages, must also be entered in the land register.
+Encumbrances and restrictions that exist on the property, such as easements, priority notices of conveyance, liens, land charges or mortgages, must also be entered in the land register.

-The land register provides information on the ownership of a property and any encumbrances that may be on the property (e.g. mortgages, easements).
+The content of the land register provides information about the ownership structure of one or more properties and any encumbrances on the property (e.g. mortgages, easements).

 Process flow

-You must apply for entry in the land register at the land registry.
-If the requirements for registration are met, the land registry will make the entry.
+You must submit the application for entry in the land register to the land registry.
+If the requirements for entry are met, the land registry will make the entry.

-Once the entry has been made, the land registry notifies the notary submitting the application, the applicant, the registered owner and all persons shown in the land register in whose favor the entry is made or whose right is affected by it.
+Once the entry has been made, the land registry notifies the notary submitting the application, the applicant, the registered owner and all persons shown in the land register in whose favor the entry is made or whose right is affected by it by means of a notification of entry.

-Find out more about this from a notary.
-They will give you advice on the procedure and the documents you need, tailored to your situation.
+Ask a notary for information on this.
+They will provide you with information on the procedure and the documents you need, tailored to your situation.

 Competent authority

-Land registry office of the district court where the land register for the property is kept
+Land registry office of the local court where the land register for the property is kept

 Requirements